Steve is Director of Music at Heriot-Watt University, Edinburgh, looking after an ever-growing music facility.

 In 2005 Steve was awarded an MBE for services to music.
 In 2006 he was awarded the Paul Harris Fellowship by the International Rotary Foundation in recognition of his dedicated service to music in the community.
 In 2009 Steve was awarded an Honorary Doctorate [D.Litt.] by Heriot-Watt University.

 And when he is not working?
-Steve is married to Anne and, when their schedule allows they drive to the West Coast of Scotland where they launch their boat and motor to a small island where they have a ‘butt ‘n ben’ [small cottage].
+Steve is married to Anne and, when their schedule allows they drive to the West Coast of Scotland where they launch their boat and motor to a very remote area where they have a ‘butt ‘n ben’ [small cottage].
 Here is the place to chill, cook, and catch up on life – it’s also a wonderful place to create and write!